wakatime/wakatime-blog/posts/45-using-a-disk-based-redis-clone-to-reduce-aws-s3-bill.md

 Most importantly, it stores your data set on disk using RAM for caching.
 Our SSDB data set is 500GB and does a good job of lowering the number of reads we make to S3.
 Remember to [increase the file-max][blog post 47] of your SSDB server to at least 10k, to prevent getting errors like `Too many open files` or `Connection reset by peer`.
+Also, remember to periodically trigger garbage collection on your SSDB data files by running ssdb-cli compact with this crontab:

+    newline=$'\n' && ssdb-cli <<< "compact${newline}q"

+Or else you’ll see your SSDB disk usage [grow forever][ssdb compact] even after deleting keys.

 ### Conclusion